felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/map-ref-codes.md

 position: 4
 layout: documentation
 meta:
-  title: Connect iKentoo by Lightspeed to HubRise - Map Ref Codes Guide
+  title: Map Ref Codes | iKentoo by Lightspeed | HubRise
   description: Instructions on mapping iKentoo by Lightspeed product ref codes with other apps after connecting your EPOS with HubRise.
 Connect apps and synchronise your data.
 ---